Cisco-Talos/clamav-documentation/src/appendix/FileTypes.md

 >
 > - ASCII - All lowercase.
 > - HTML - Whitespace transformed to spaces, tags/tag attributes normalized, all lowercase.
-> - Javascript - All strings are normalized (hex encoding is decoded), numbers are parsed and normalized, local variables/function names are normalized to ’n001’ format, argument to eval() is parsed as JS again, unescape() is handled, some simple JS packers are handled, output is whitespace normalized.
+> - Javascript - All strings are normalized (hex encoding is decoded), numbers are parsed and normalized, local variables/function names are normalized to `n001` format, argument to `eval()` is parsed as JS again, unescape() is handled, some simple JS packers are handled, output is whitespace normalized.

 ## File Types